ananyashettyworks-a11y/GermanBot/replit.md

 - Responsive chat container (600px x 800px) with hover effects and smooth transitions
 - Color scheme: Soft blues (#dae8fc, #668cff, #92a8ff) with warm accents for a friendly learning environment

+**Bilingual Voice Assistant**
+- Text-to-speech powered by Web Speech API with natural pronunciation
+- Automatic language detection: German (de-DE) for German content, English (en-US) for English content
+- Intelligent voice selection that matches detected language
+- Speech rate optimized at 0.85 for clear, natural pronunciation
+- Speaker button (▶️) on each bot response for easy audio playback
+- Pause/resume functionality with visual button state feedback
+- Clean text extraction that removes formatting characters (bullets, arrows) before speaking

-**Rationale**: A frameworkless approach keeps the application lightweight and eliminates build complexity, making it ideal for a simple chatbot interface.
-The modern CSS provides a polished user experience without additional dependencies.
+**Rationale**: A frameworkless approach keeps the application lightweight and eliminates build complexity.
+The bilingual voice assistant enhances learning by providing native pronunciation examples and making the app more interactive and accessible.

 ## Backend Architecture